 These apartments can be arranged with a variety of bed types, depending on your family's requirements.
 Made up of two interconnecting Superior rooms, these apartments feature two bathrooms as well as amazing views of Torres del Paine mountain range.
 Rooms are equipped with safes, hair dryers and telephones and decorated with hand-crafted furniture, locally sourced textiles and uniquely Patagonian details.
 The bathrooms have a separate bathtub, shower, WC and washbasins.

-Open Bar (includes mineral water, sodas, juices, house wines & liquors).
-Premium wines and liquors available for an additional cost.
+All meals, mineral water, sodas, juices, house wines & liquors during stay.

-Use of Uma Spa, including pool, sauna and steam room (massages, spa treatments and therapies for an additional cost).
+Use of Uma Spa, including pool, sauna and steam room.

 What's not included?